Dr. Nina Schoch, Executive Director and Chief Scientific Officer

 A wildlife veterinarian and biologist, Dr. Nina Schoch has been studying loons in the Adirondacks since 1998.
 Dr. Schoch practiced small animal medicine from 1991-2002 and is a licensed wildlife rehabilitator.
 She is a member of numerous conservation and wildlife health related organizations, and has written many scientific and lay articles about the results of the Adirondack loon research.
-She received the NYS Outdoor Writers Association M. Paul Keesler NY Outdoor Citizen Award in 2011, and was inducted into the NYS Outdoorsmen Hall of Fame in 2014.
+She received the 2018 Adirondack Research Consortium’s Elizabeth W. Thorndike Adirondack Achievement Award, the NYS Outdoor Writers Association M. Paul Keesler NY Outdoor Citizen Award in 2011, and was inducted into the NYS Outdoorsmen Hall of Fame in 2014.

 A passionate birder, Liz holds a Master of Library Science from Syracuse University and worked as an academic librarian for nearly a decade.
 An Adirondack resident since 2003 Liz is not only an experienced small business owner but is also a member of the celebrated Adirondack Lawn Chair Ladies.
 When not working at the Loon Center or birdwatching she can often be found reading a book with a cat on her lap.

 KT is our Wildlife Conservation Technician, assisting with a variety of our scientific studies, as well as our education and outreach programs, and with exhibit design and development at the Adirondack Loon Center.
 They are a recent graduate from Paul Smith's College with a bachelors degree in Biology.
 When they're not at the Loon Center, KT is often writing, drawing, or out exploring the Adirondacks.